 iSpring RCC7 Reverse Osmosis Filter System is one of the four Water Quality Association (WQA) Gold Seal Certified products that iSpring owns.
 It is an under-sink 5 stages filtration system including a reverse osmosis membrane filter.

-Advertised by iSpring, the RCC7 is able to achieve up to 95%+ TDS (Total Dissolved Solid) rejection ratio.
+Advertised by iSpring, the RCC7 is able to achieve up to 95%+ TDS (Total Dissolved Solids) rejection ratio.
 With the complete system, it is able to remove 98% of the chemicals, heavy materials, and sediments.

 - Water Pressure: 45-70 psi

 Choose iSpring RCC7P-AK if pressure is lower than 45 psi.
 A pressure regulator is needed if water pressure exceeded 70 psi to avoid leakage due to high pressure.

 - Water Temperature: 40-100 F (4-38C)